 - After the connection was established on the ODIN app must say “added” message and the ID:COM section should be collared on yellow or blue.

-- In case Odin doesn’t display “added” message and ID:COM section isn’t collared in yellow or blue you have to disconnect your device, change the USB port and reinstall the drivers once again, then repeat all the steps from the beginning (step 1).
+- In case Odin doesn’t display “added” message and ID:COM section isn’t collared in yellow or blue you have to disconnect your device, change the USB port and reinstall the drivers once again, repeat all steps from the beginning.

 - From Odin select “PDA” button, browse and pick the extracted root file from desktop.

 - Now click on “start” from ODIN to start the rooting process.

 - Now, wait ODIN to complete the rooting process.

 - When the root process is successfully done, the ODIN app will say “pass” message.

 - You can disconnect the phablet from PC, by safe removing the USB cable.

 - If the device gets stuck or it enters into a boot loop, you have to do:

 - Boot it into Recovery mode by pressing the Volume Up + Power + Home buttons simultaneous.

 - From the Recovery Mode menu select “wipe data factory reset” and “wipe cache partition” and confirm.

 - Now, return with “+++go back+++” and select “reboot system now”.